The Bilerico Project: Warren Throckmorton's Day of Silence counter-programming is wrong

 As you may know, today is the 12th Annual National Day of Silence, an annual observation in which students across the country take a vow of silence to bring attention to anti-lesbian, gay, bisexual, and transgender (LGBT) harassment faced by individuals in schools.

-killed earlier this year in an act of anti-gay violence at E.O.
+This year's event is being held in memory of one of my constituents, Lawrence "Larry" King, who was killed earlier this year in an act of anti-gay violence at E.O.
 Green Junior High.

 Larry was a 15 year-old student at E.O.
 Greene Junior High in Oxnard who was tragically killed earlier this year.
 He liked to draw, study bugs, crochet, and sing.
 But he was also repeatedly harassed in school because of his sexual orientation and gender expression.